Top 5 tips for completing your NHSScotland job application

 - Occupational health: Pre-employment medical screening is required.
 You will receive a paper form to complete, which must be signed and returned as instructed.

-- References: Two references are required, one of which must be your current or most recent manager.
+- References: We are required to check at least three years of previous employment/training history and we require a minimum of two references, one of which must be your current or most recent manager.
 You will be asked to provide contact details for each person, so references can be obtained.

 - Confirmation of right to work in the UK: You must confirm you are eligible to work in the UK.